 On October 16, 2017, the TSX provided clarity regarding the application of Section 306 (Minimum Listing Requirements), Section 325 (Management) and Part VII (Halting of Trading, Suspension and Delisting of Securities) of the TSX Company Manual (collectively, the "Requirements") to TSX-listed issuers with business activities in the cannabis sector.
 In TSX Staff Notice 2017-0009, the TSX notes that issuers with ongoing business activities that violate U.S. federal law regarding cannabis are not in compliance with the Requirements.
 The TSX reminded issuers that, among other things, should the TSX find that a listed issuer is engaging in activities contrary to the Requirements, the TSX has the discretion to initiate a delisting review.
 Failure to comply with the Requirements could have a material adverse effect on the Company's business, financial condition and results of operations.
-Following the completion of the arrangement, on July 12, 2021, the common shares of Avant Brands Inc. ceased trading on the TSXV and commenced trading on the TSX under the symbol "AVNT".
-The Company is subject to changing rules and regulations promulgated by a number of governmental and self-regulated organizations, including, but not limited to, the Canadian Securities Administrators, the TSX, and the British Columbia Securities Commission.
-These rules and regulations continue to evolve in scope and complexity, creating many new requirements.

-No assurance that Listing Standards of TSX will continue to be met
+No assurance that Listing Standards of the TSX will continue to be met

-Avant Brands Inc. must meet continuing listing standards to maintain the listing of the common shares on the TSX.
-If the Company fails to comply with listing standards and the TSX delists the common shares, Avant and its shareholders could face significant material adverse consequences, including but not limited to:
+The Company must meet continuing listing standards in order to maintain the listing of the Common Shares on the TSX.
+If the Company fails to comply with such listing standards and the TSX delists the Common Shares, Avant and its shareholders could face significant material adverse consequences, including but not limited to:

-- i. a limited availability of market quotations for the common shares; - ii. reduced liquidity for the common shares; - iii. a determination that the common shares are "penny stock," which would require brokers trading in the common shares to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for the common shares: - iv. a limited amount of news about the Company and analyst coverage; and - v. a decreased ability for the Company to issue additional equity securities or obtain additional equity or debt financing in the future.
+- i. a limited availability of market quotations for the Common Shares; - ii. reduced liquidity for the Common Shares; - iii. a determination that the Common Shares are "penny stock," which would require brokers trading in the Common Shares to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for the Common Shares: - iv. a limited amount of news and analyst coverage with respect to the Company; and - v. a decreased ability for the Company to issue additional equity securities or obtain additional equity or debt financing in the future.

-Volatile Market Price of Common Share
+Volatile Market Price of Common Shares

-The market price of the common shares may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control.
-This volatility may affect the ability of holders of common shares to sell their securities for a profit, or at all.
-Market price fluctuations in the common shares may be due to the Company's operating results failing to meet expectations of securities analysts (including short-sellers) or investors in any period, downward revision in securities analysts' estimates, adverse changes in general market conditions or economic trends, acquisitions, dispositions or other material public announcements by the Company or its competitors, along with a variety of additional factors.
+The market price of the Common Shares may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control.
+This volatility may affect the ability of holders of Common Shares to sell their securities for a profit, or at all.
+Market price fluctuations in the Common Shares may be due to the Company's operating results failing to meet expectations of securities analysts (including short-sellers) or investors in any period, downward revision in securities analysts' estimates, adverse changes in general market conditions or economic trends, acquisitions, dispositions or other material public announcements by the Company or its competitors, along with a variety of additional factors.

 Financial markets have historically at times experienced significant price and volume fluctuations that have particularly affected the market prices of equity securities of companies and that have often been unrelated to the operating performance, underlying asset values or prospects of such companies.
-Accordingly, the market price of the common shares may decline even if the Company's operating results, underlying asset values or prospects have not changed.
+Accordingly, the market price of the Common Shares may decline even if the Company's operating results, underlying asset values or prospects have not changed.
 Additionally, these factors, as well as other related factors, may cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
-If such increased levels of volatility and market turmoil continue, the Company's operations could be adversely impacted, and the trading price of the common shares may be materially adversely affected.
+If such increased levels of volatility and market turmoil continue, the Company's operations could be adversely impacted, and the trading price of the Common Shares may be materially adversely affected.